maoberlehner/markus-oberlehner-net/content/blog/should-i-store-this-data-in-vuex.md

 ### Overhead

-Using Vuex in a component always means some overhead.
+The use of Vuex in a component always means a certain architectural overhead.
 Because of that, I recommend you to use local component state as your default and only opt-in to Vuex as soon as a reason to do so arises.

 ## Alternatives to storing data in Vuex